shehir12/DockerClientDSC/README.md

 ## Setup
 > NOTE: There is an encoding bug in the DSC for Linux nxService resource as mentioned in this issue: https://github.com/MSFTOSSMgmt/WPSDSCLinux/issues/6.
 Until this is fixed in the WPSDSCLinux repository, a replacement `nxService.py` file has been included in the *DSCforLinuxSetup* folder.
 Copy this file in to `/opt/omi-1.0.8/lib/Scripts/nxService.py` on your target node(s).
+> NOTE: PowerShell v5.0 Preview is not yet supported.

 Prior to executing any of the DSC configuration scripts included in this repository, ensure that your targeted node(s) has the required OMI and DSC for Linux components installed.
 The *DSCforLinuxSetup* folder contains an installation script, `OMIDSCInit.sh`, and an init script, `omiserverinit`, that can be used to assist with this process.
 The code in the setup files has been provided courtesy of PowerShell Magazine writer Ravikanth C (http://www.powershellmagazine.com/2014/05/21/installing-and-configuring-dsc-for-linux/) and Microsoft Senior Program Manager Kristopher Bash (http://blogs.technet.com/b/privatecloud/archive/2014/05/19/powershell-dsc-for-linux-step-by-step.aspx) respectively.